Commodore-Bench/8bitshowandtell/README.md

 ***

 Episode 5 - the Random SID generator<br />
-Episode 7 - Introduction to Assembly
+Episode 7 - Introduction to Assembly<br />
+Episode 8 - More 6510 Commodore 64 Programming with Turbo Macro Pro<br />
+Episode 9 - Commodore 64 Game Programming: Keeping Score<br />
 ***

 **Tools used for these**<br />